-Consumers who insured a leased vehicle under a USAA Michigan auto insurance policy and did not receive the full payment for Michigan sales tax and/or vehicle regulatory fees after their vehicle was declared a total loss, may be eligible to submit a claim for a cash payment from a class action settlement.
+Consumers who insured a leased vehicle under a USAA Michigan auto insurance policy and did not receive the full payment for Michigan sales tax and/or vehicle regulatory fees after the company declared their vehicle a total loss may be eligible to submit a claim for a cash payment from a class action settlement.

-United Services Automobile Association (USAA) has agreed to pay at least $647,263.74 to settle a class action lawsuit alleging that it failed to pay the full amount of Michigan sales tax and vehicle regulatory fees to certain policyholders whose leased vehicles were totaled.
+United Services Automobile Association agreed to pay at least $647,263.74 to settle a class action lawsuit alleging it failed to pay the full amount of Michigan sales tax and vehicle regulatory fees to certain policyholders for totaled leased vehicles.

 Who can file a claim for a USAA settlement payout?